bird-house/twitcher/docs/source/installation.rst

   $ initialize_twitcher_db development.ini

 .. note::

-  You can use `make db` as a shortcut to upgrade or init the twitcher database (last two steps).
+  You can use `make migrate` as a shortcut to upgrade or init the twitcher database (last two steps).

 Starting Twitcher Service
 =========================